codykirkpatrick/wilson/README.md

 ## What is this?

 For nearly three decades, Mr. David Wilson produced computer ratings for college football teams using this code.
-It was one of the first rating systems I ever saw the source code for, and I loved its simplicity.
+His was one of the first rating systems I ever saw the source code for, and I loved its simplicity.
 I've been able to adapt it for numerous sports over the years.

-David retired completely a few years ago, and his original website (which was hosted by UW) got scrubbed from the web -- but as a part of college football history, his system deserves to carry on.
+David retired completely from Wisconsin a few years ago, and his original website (which was hosted by UW) got scrubbed from the web -- but as a part of college football history, his system deserves to carry on.

 ## How the Wilson ratings work